 Iran has maintained a close relationship with Hezbollah since the group was formed in 1982, and then officially unveiled in 1985, by Lebanese Shiite clerics of the pro-Iranian Lebanese Da'wa Party.
 Ahmadinejad advertised Iran's strong commitment to Hezbollah during his October 14-15, 2010, visit to Lebanon, the first by a president of the Islamic Republic of Iran, which included his visiting villages near the border with Israel.
 Ahmadinejad did not commit any direct acts of provocation, which some feared, such as throwing stones across the Israeli border.
-Demonstrating Iran's influence in Lebanon, Lebanon's then Prime Minister Saad Hariri visited Iran on November 27, 2010, for a three-day visit.
-Hariri represents factions in Lebanon generally opposed to Hezbollah, and his visit suggested a need to try to assuage Iran.
-Iran was perceived as a political beneficiary of Hezbollah's decision in January 2011 to withdraw from the Lebanese cabinet, which led to the fall of the Hariri government and the formation of a government by Hezbollah-selectee Najib Makati, a Sunni Muslim.
-(Under a long-standing agreed political formula in Lebanon, the prime minister is a Sunni Muslim.)
+Demonstrating Iran's influence in Lebanon's then Prime Minister Saad Hariri visited Iran on November

-&lt;sup>46 CNN "Late Edition" interview with Hamas co-founder Mahmoud Zahar, January 29, 2006.
+&lt;sup>44 CNN "Late Edition" interview with Hamas co-founder Mahmoud Zahar, January 29, 2006.

-&lt;sup>47 Hamas Leader Praises Iran's Help in Gaza 'Victory.'
+&lt;sup>45 Hamas Leader Praises Iran's Help in Gaza 'Victory.'
 CNN.com, February 1, 2009.

-&lt;sup>48 For detail on Hezbollah, see CRS Report R41446, Hezbollah: Background and Issues for Congress, by Casey L. Addis and Christopher M. Blanchard
+&lt;sup>46 For detail on Hezbollah, see CRS Report R41446, Hezbollah: Background and Issues for Congress, by Casey L. Addis and Christopher M. Blanchard